Francisco de Goya y Lucientes

 and aquatint, circa 1810-1820, the 2nd state (of 3), according to

-Harris, the 3rd state corresponding to the posthumous edition)
+Harris, the 3rd state (without any real modifications, aside from the

 produced a series of three prisoner etchings in order to denounce the